JTBD Analysis, What It Is and How to Do It

 An example of the JTBD Opportunity (Importance/Satisfaction) Chart as well as an example of the business value and JTBD report table is at the end of this chapter.

-JTBD analysis is not a task analysis nor an observation of any existing process.
-JTBD always is a desire, not a function.
-However, people can satisfy that desire only through some function, experience, process, or product.
-JTBD analysis is more practical-philosophical in the sense that the main goal is to learn about all the Whys in a way that benefits businesses significantly.
+JTBD always is a desire, not a mere feature.
+However, people can satisfy that desire, unrealized aspiration or avoid the struggle only by interacting with the physical world, e.g. using a specific product or a service, or by outsourcing it, e.g. believing that voting for a particular political party will achieve the same goal.
+JTBD analysis is more practical-philosophical in the sense that the main goal is to learn about all the “Why’s” in a way that benefits businesses or societies significantly.

 Think of a JTBD analysis as a best friend and a doctor who tries to listen actively, understand the root cause of your problems, and help you, rather than just someone who records what you say, and helps you summarize your thoughts.
 Someone who gives you simply more of what you are doing right now versus giving you a better way to satisfy your true desire, and that could be through a totally different product.